paulbishwajeet/structured-notes/README.md

 Follow the prompts to enter your credentials and default region.

+### A Note on AWS Credentials

+You will not find any `AWS_SECRET_ACCESS_KEY` or `AWS_ACCESS_KEY_ID` credentials stored in this project's files.
+This is a deliberate security measure and follows AWS best practices.

+Here’s how the application gets the necessary permissions:

+1.  **For Local Development (Using the SAM CLI):** When you run commands like `sam deploy` from your local machine, the AWS SAM CLI uses the credentials you have configured in your development environment, typically from the `~/.aws/credentials` file.

+2.  **When Deployed in AWS:** The `template.yaml` file defines an IAM Role for the Lambda function.
+This role grants the function temporary, secure credentials to interact with other AWS services like DynamoDB.
+You do not need to manage any keys in the deployed application.

 ## Running Locally (Frontend & Mock API)

 For local development and testing, you can run a mock API server.